 Playing is followed by refreshments and the chance to chat to other students in the same boat.
 There is no fee for these concerts, although students are asked to bring a bottle to help contribute towards refreshment costs!
 Students are welcome to participate in as many or as few of these evenings as they like.

-A couple of times a year Charlotte organises masterclasses with another professional pianist for small groups of her students.
+Charlotte also organises masterclasses with another professional pianist for small groups of her students.
 This gives learners the opportunity to receive feedback from another musician.
 They are especially useful for those interested in exams, but also provide a useful goal for those who aren’t.

 The occasions are always informal and friendly and include refreshments afterwards.
 Masterclasses are alternated between those for students in the early stages of learning (up to grade 5 level) and those who are intermediate/advanced (grade 6 upwards).